cucumber/godog/README.md

 **NOTE:** same as **go test** godog respects package level isolation.
 All your step definitions should be in your tested package root directory.
 In this case: **godogs**.

-If we run godog inside the module: - `godog`
+If we run godog inside the module: - `godog run`

 You should see that the steps are undefined:
 ```